RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-5-Show-and-Update-a-Customer.md

-﻿At this point you've already seen how to do all the things you typically need to do with a REST Service:
+At this point you've already seen how to do all the things you typically need to do with a REST Service:

 * Display data results
 * Capture query string input values